nlxai/sdk/packages/website/src/content/03-04-touchpoint-CustomCards.md

 The Custom Cards system provides a structured way to present information in your chat interface.
-The system consists of four components that work together: Carousel, CustomCard, CustomCardRow, and CustomCardImageRow..
+The system consists of four components that work together:

 - **Carousel** - Top Level component, acts as a container for multiple horizontally scrolled cards.
 A Carousel has at least 1 CustomCard.
 - **CustomCard** - Primary component, is a 'card' made up of multiple rows.
 A CustomCard has at least 1 of CustomCardRow or CustomCardImageRow.
 CustomCard can be used outside Carousel.